JonEilers/genomics/docs/source/index.rst

    :align: right
    :width: 50%

+But wait, that's not all.
+There is a slew of additional non-coding sequence content in the genome that should be identified and annotated.
+A notable one being the repetetitive elements that were masked earlier.
+These play a huge role in genome evolution including messing with cis-regulatory elements that can result in chances in phenotype.
+Good examples including the origins of mammary glands and placentas in placental mammals.
+Additionally Organelle genomes should be checked for completeness and gene content as those are rather important to life and shouldn't be overlooked during the larger genome assembly process.
+There are many other interesting parts of the genome to include, some of which are listed to the left.
+Some genome sequencing projects put in the effort to identify and annotate these features, but this is time consuming and most projects do not.

 Here I have detailed the tools I’ve used and the process I go through to create genome assemblies, predict genes, and analyze results.
 When reading these walk-throughs, keep in mind that it’s a rare day when everything works the first time.
 More time is spent troubleshooting installation problems and learning how to use a tool than is spent actually using the tool.
 So if you find yourself struggling to get things working, rest assured, that’s a battle we all fight everyday.

 .. warning:: This page is currently under construction with new content and mistakes added regularly.